A culinary guide to Cyprus – the island with a love for food

 - Ta Piatakia – one of the few restaurants on the island still going strong 13 years down the line.
 Owned by a Greek-South African chef-cum-restaurateur, this cosy concept is all about little plates aka ‘piatakia’ of Cypriot dishes with a twist, and a walk-in wine cellar where diners are encouraged to choose their own vino.

-- A trio of foodie recommendations – Karatello Tavern, Library Café Bar and Dino Art Café.
+- A couple of foodie recommendations – Karatello Tavern and Library Café Bar.

 - This quaint little village between Nicosia and Limassol gets its own mention because of one wonderful spot, Archontiko Papadopoulou – a century-old renovated mansion that houses a restaurant serving only local produce.
 Tables are scattered across an open-air courtyard with a stooped olive tree mimicking an authentic village square.